-Launched in 2010 by “So You Think You Can Dance” co-creator Nigel Lythgoe, National Dance Day is now a nation-wide, annual celebration that takes place on the last Saturday in July to commemorate dance as an art form, a creative outlet, and a way to dance yourself to good health.
-The day encourages people to incorporate dance in their lives as part of a healthy, active lifestyle and pairs up with incredible non-profit cultural organizations like the Dizzy Feet Foundation to fund dance education and sponsor the next generation of dancers.
-Get ready because today there’s hundreds of events across the country—from flash mobs to free dance classes and live performances—no matter where you’re dancing or what kind of moves you like, you’re bound to find a way to get your groove on.
+Launched in 2010 by “So You Think You Can Dance” co-creator Nigel Lythgoe, National Dance Day is now a national celebration that takes place on the third Saturday in September.
+It commemorates dance as an art form, a creative outlet, and a way to dance yourself to good health.
+The day, sponsored by American Dance Movement, encourages people to incorporate dance as part of a healthy, active lifestyle.
+Get ready because today there’s hundreds of events across the country on September 21 — from flash mobs to free dance classes and live performances—no matter where you’re dancing or what kind of moves you like, you’re bound to find a way to get your groove on.
 Kick off those shoes and throw on some grooves, because it’s time to dance your heart out on National Dance Day!

 National Dance Day Activities

 Ever wanted to swivel your hips like a salsa dancer or just loosen up a bit like a contemporary dancer?
 Today's the day to learn something new, so check out the local dance spots in your area to see if they offer a class.
 Most places offer classes for a wide range of levels so if you don't have the best rhythm, there's nothing to worry about!
 Time to boogie!

 Make it a date night and watch the ballet-meets-street-dance love story of Step It Up or Dirty Dancing.
 Invite a group of friends to watch a Hollywood favorite like Footloose or Black Swan—there's thousands of dance-inspired movies to choose from and enjoy.

 Donate and make it possible for others to dance too